sych74/PoGoMapWiki/Usage.md

   -m             - Mock mode.
 Starts the web server but not the background thread.
   -ns            - No-Server Mode.
 Starts the searcher but not the Webserver.
   -k GMAPS_KEY   - Google Maps Javascript API Key
   -C             - Enable CORS on web server

+-t             - Number of threads